Transportflow/Transportflow/README.md

 - clone the repo
 - cd into it
 - run `$ yarn` to install dependencies
-- then run `$ yarn run build-css` to build the tailwind.css file
-- finally run `$ yarn start` to start the development server
+- and run `$ yarn run dev` to start the development server
-- visit [localhost:3000](http://localhost:3000/) in your browser
+- visit [localhost:5000](http://localhost:5000/) in your browser
 - enjoy 🎉

-Since we're using React, the page automatically reloads when you make changes during development.
+Since we're using `sirv` with Svelte, the page automatically reloads when you make changes during development.

 ### 🌍 Deployment